apple/swift-nio/docs/public-async-nio-apis.md

 Next up we had to look at the bootstraps.
 Here the import part is that the `Channel`s **must** be wrapped at the correct timing otherwise there is the potential that reads might be dropped.
-This is not problematic for most of the bootstrap since they call their various `channelInitializer`s and `childChannelInitializer`s at the right time.
+This is not problematic for most of the bootstraps since they call their various `channelInitializer`s and `childChannelInitializer`s at the right time.
 However, there was one tricky bootstrap - `ServerBootstrap`.
 The `ServerBootstrap` multiplexes the incoming connections and we have to make sure that the wrapping of the child channels